 At some point, most drummers go through a period of time where they lose the motivation to play or practice.
 To a degree this is normal, but if you are feeling this way, I bet you want to know how to get out of that rut.
 Here are nine things you can do to bring back the desire and passion you once had for the drums.

-1. Think about the reasons why you feel this way.
+1. Think about the reasons why you feel this way (if it’s not already obvious).
 Are you discouraged due to negative feedback about your playing?
 Is it because you are burned out?
 Could it be because you don’t feel challenged or focused?
 Getting clear about the cause of your slump can help to present the answers to the problem.

-2. Set goals that you are trying to reach and keep track of your progress.
-If you don’t have specific things you want to work on, you’ll end up playing what you’re already good at.
+2. Set goals that you want to reach when you practice and keep track of your progress.
+If you don’t have specific things you want to work on, it’s easy to just end up playing what you’re already good at.
 After a while, you will notice that you’re not really making progress and you can lose the motivation to continue.

 3. Manage your expectations.
 Some things just take longer than others to achieve.
 It’s frustrating when progress doesn’t come as fast as we think it should but stick with it.
 You’ll get there.
 Don’t expect to become amazing overnight.
 A good teacher can guide you and help you to set specific goals for what you are practicing.